|

 he’d been suspecting Lara of cheating on him for quite some time.
 When

-he finally confronted her over dinner, she’d denied it and she’d
+he finally confronted her over dinner, she’d denied it and she’d brought

-was over that, hell, he hadn’t touched a bottle in months.
+that, hell, he hadn’t touched a bottle in months.

 They’d fought ferociously for the better part of the evening; so